How to start a cleaning business in 2022 Just 7 steps - Jobidea24

 Transportation and cleaning supplies are the main costs of a basic cleaning service, but other utilities and rent will also add up.
 Unless you already have the equipment or have free access, special machines and cleaning for carpets, floors, and exteriors can be expensive.

-If you already know how to use a certain type of equipment, it's worth investigating the cost of renting—you can always put off the extra expense until you're more established.
+If you already know how to use a specific type of equipment, it's worth investigating the cost of renting—you can always put off the extra expense until you're more established.

 Step 5: Register the company

 You can run a cleaning business as a sole proprietor or partner with someone else.
-If you want to separate your business and personal finances, you can set up a limited liability company.
+You can set up a limited liability company to separate your business and personal finances.

 When thinking about how to start a cleaning business, consider becoming a franchisee of a large cleaning service chain.
 The advantage is that you already have branding, policies, and procedures.
 However, you will have less control over your business.

 If you are interested in outdoor cleaning services, it is worth noting that it is easier for an individual to pay someone else than for a company to pay someone.
-Company registration and tax documents are especially important for clearing services with corporate clients.
+Company registration and tax documents are essential for clearing services with corporate clients.

 Commercial vs Consumer